livechat/livechat-public-docs/site/content/building-apps-for-livechat/extending-livechat-ui.md

 The application icon is located in the **navigation bar** on the left.

-In this example, we added an app named **Weather**, which loads a weather forecast website.

 Clicking the icon loads the app URL as an iframe.
 The application is displayed fullscreen, right in the Agent App.

 ![Fullscreen app](livechat-fullscreen-app.jpg)